 One new feature has been added to the Legato dialog.
-Previously, when the Legato function was applied, it lengthened the selected note so that it reached the following note (for a detailed description of this function, see the Operation Manual chapter "MIDI processing and quantizing").
+Previously, when the Legato function was applied, it lengthened the selected note so that it reached the following note (for a detailed description of this function, see the chapter "MIDI processing and quantizing" in the pdf document "Working with MIDI").
 In version 3.1 of the program, the Legato Options dialog contains the checkbox "Selected Only".
 When you activate this option, the length of the note will be adjusted so that it reaches the next selected note, allowing you e.g. to only apply Legato to your bass line (when playing on a keyboard).